sanyabakshi/to-do-app/README.md

 ## 🙌 Acknowledgement

-This project was built as a beginner-friendly full-stack practice to improve development skills and GitHub portfolio.
+This is my first project and I built this as a part of my learning journey.
+I learned building, debugging and improving things on my own.

 ---